kmp222/wave-to-wav/README.md

 ## Overview

-simple c++ sine oscillator implemented in C++, allowing users to generate a sine wave.
-The output of the oscillator is saved as a WAV file.
+simple c++ sine oscillator. it generates a sine wave and save it as a WAV file.

 ### Credits
 [Akash Murthy](https://www.youtube.com/watch?v=qqjvB_VxMRM)